The Earth Under Surveillance (TEUS)

 The Earth Under Surveillance (TEUS) Geophysics, Climate Change and the Cold War Legacy

-TEUS is a five-year research programme (2009-2014) funded by the European Research Council (ERC grant 241009), involving three leading history of science centres in the UK, France and Spain: the Centre for the History of Science, Technology and Medicine (University of Manchester), the Institut de recherche en sciences et technologie (Université de Strasbourg), the OSU Ecce Terra at the Université Pierre et Marie Curie, and the Centre d'Estudis d'Història de les Ciènces (Universitat Autònoma de Barcelona).
+TEUS is a five-year research program (2009–2014) funded by the European Research Council (ERC grant 241009), involving three leading history of science centers in the UK, France, and Spain: the Centre for the History of Science, Technology and Medicine (University of Manchester), the Institut de recherche en sciences et technologie (Université de Strasbourg), the OSU Ecce Terra at the Université Pierre et Marie Curie, and the Centre d'Estudis d'Història de les Ciènces (Universitat Autònoma de Barcelona).

 The research team will assemble information from a variety of sources, including archival material from the US, Europe, and Russia and interviews with prominent Earth scientists.
 It will work in a transnational mode.
 National trends are mapped onto the broader geopolitical frame defined by the Cold War, and help to offer a historical understanding of contemporary debates over environmental and climate change.